kitcharoenp/kitcharoenp.github.io/_posts/2023-04-20-install_zurmo_ubuntu2004_php72_php74.md

 ---
 layout : post
-title : "Install Zurmo on Ubuntu 20.04" categories : [zurmo] published : false
+title : "Install Zurmo on Ubuntu 20.04 with Php7.2 or Php7.4"
+categories : [zurmo]
+published : false
 ---